Overview

 Function Call Syntax

-Functions are called using POST requests on the appropriate ORDA interface without parentheses.
+Functions are called using POST or GET requests on the appropriate ORDA interface without parentheses.
 The URL and body of the request vary depending on the type of class function being called.

 POST {{ApiEndpoint}}/rest/Product/getProductDetails